cl-anssi/UltraLMD/README.md

 baseline models and implementation of our ULTRA-based anomaly detection method.

+### Contents

+The scripts used in our experiments are located in the `script/` directory:

+* `preprocessing.py` implements the preprocessing of the LANL and OpTC datasets;
+* `eval_ultra.py` implements lateral movement detection using ULTRA models;
+* `baseline.py` implements the two baseline models (HPF and PTF).

+The hyperparameters used in the fine-tuning and full training experiments (including batch size, number of negatives, number of epochs) can be found in the configuration files `config/transductive/finetuning.yaml` and `config/transductive/pretraining.yaml`, respectively.

+Finally, the raw results of our experiments are provided in the `results/` folder, and some tables and figures describing them can be found in the `results.ipynb` notebook.

 ### Usage

 The `experiments.sh` script reproduces all the steps in our experiments